phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

 * Sales Automation
   * Order or consult products
 * Bike Sampa
-  * In São Paulo we have bike stations spread in the city that we can rent a bike.
+  * In São Paulo we have renting bike stations throughout the city.
 To release the bike we need to open the Bike Sampa app (iOS or Android), select the station and the bike then press "rent it".
-It's ok, but we need an iPhone or Android, the app and 3G, would be much easier to send a text with the station and the bike instead of the app flow (iOS or Android, app and 3G).
+It's ok, but we need an iPhone or Android, the app and 3G.
+It would be much easier to send a text with the station and the bike instead of the whole app flow (iOS or Android, app and 3G).
 * Identity Verification
   * Validate user by phone
 * Support Roulette ;)